The Monitor page shows details of an individual monitor.

 A visualization of the selected monitor, or sub-group of a monitor, displays at the bottom of the Monitors page.
 Not only is the variation of the metric presented in graph form here but also the derived time series that are fundamental to the monitor definition.
 These include: threshold levels (if any) or an intermediate time series such as

 - the moving average

 - standard deviations about that moving average (for a simple moving average monitor) or

 - the slope of the metric (for a growth rate monitor).

-In inspection mode you can freeze time to investigate a particular period of interest or enable ‘live’ mode to continuously update the monitor visualization with up-to-date metrics (the mode for all other Lightbend Console pages).
+This allows you to inspect the monitor.
+You can freeze time to investigate a particular period of interest or enable ‘live’ mode to continuously update the monitor visualization with up-to-date metrics.

 There are two relevant time periods for the monitor page: the context period and focus period.
 The context period is set by the VIEW control in the upper right (and is shared by all pages).
 This is the larger period in which the focus period lives.
 The focus period is a one hour subset within the context period.

 - clicking the left/right arrows above the blue ‘lens’ - to increment by one hour, or

 - dragging the lens to precisely position it in time